CEA-608 vs. CEA-708: How to Add Closed Captions to a Live Stream [2021 Update]

-We’ll start by looking at what closed captions are.
-Then, we’ll discuss why closed captions are important.
-Next, we’ll look at the two main US legal standards for closed captions—CEA-608 and CEA-708.
-We’ll close by looking at how to use closed captions with a live streaming video provider, and our support for closed captions when using our streaming solution.
+From there, we’ll look at the two main US legal standards for closed captions: CEA-608 and CEA-708.
+We’ll close by looking at how to use closed captions with live streaming and Dacast’s support for closed captions when using our streaming platform.

-What are closed captions?
+What are Closed Captions?

 Closed captions (CC) are similar to subtitles.
-They refer to embedded text in a video stream that allows a viewer to read text instead of listening to voices in the broadcast.
+They refer to the embedded text in a video stream that allows a viewer to read the text instead of listening to voices in the broadcast.
 It’s simply the text version of the content you would otherwise listen to.

 Viewers who are deaf or hard of hearing can follow along by reading with no need to listen to the live broadcast to fully understand what is happening.

-Why are captions important?
+Why are Captions Important?

 Captions are important for a few different reasons.
 First, embedding captions is the right thing to do.
-It builds rapport with the audience that requires this accommodation, and allows you to know you’re helping those who need it.
+It builds rapport with the audience that requires this accommodation and allows you to know you’re helping those who need it.

-Second, captions can help grow your audience.
-Captions aren’t only for those who were born deaf or hard of hearing.
+However, captions aren’t only for those who were born deaf or hard of hearing.
 As people age, they tend to lose their hearing.
 Millions of elderly people rely on closed captions to access information via video content.

-What is CEA-608 and CEA 708?
+What are CEA-608 and CEA-708?

 CEA-608 (sometimes called EIA-608 or “Line 21” captions) is an older standard and was introduced following lawsuits and legislation aimed at making TV programs accessible to people who are deaf or hard of hearing.
 This standard was cemented in 1990 with the passage of the Television Decoder Circuitry Act.

 CEA-708 is the updated standard, which includes a wider array of features and options.
-CEA-608 is becoming less common as digital TV becomes more prevalent.
-It’s still widely used, but since 2014 does not meet FCC (Federal Communications Commission) standards for closed captions.
-CEA-70 is the wave of the future.
+CEA-708 is the wave of the future since it meets FCC (Federal Communications Commission) standards for closed captions that were introduced in 2014 and CEA-608 does not.

-Differences between CEA-608 and CEA-708
+CEA-608 vs. CEA-708

 CEA-608 includes four channels of caption information.
 This means, for example, that captions could be broadcast in four languages simultaneously.
 Often, the first channel is used for English captions and the second is used for Spanish.

 CEA-708 is a newer, updated standard built for the digital television era.
 The 708 standard supports all the features of CEA-608, plus a new range of features.
-This includes a wider range of character sets (support for any alphabet in the world), support for many different caption languages simultaneously, and caption positioning options.
+This includes a wider range of character sets, support for many different caption languages simultaneously, and caption positioning options.

 Viewers can also select between 8 fonts, 3 text sizes, and 64 text/background colors.
-Dropshadow, background opacity, and text edges can also be customized.
+Drop shadow, background opacity, and text edges can also be customized.
 This makes it easier for viewers with unique needs to customize the way that they view content.

-Note that it’s possible to include CEA-608 captions in a digital TV broadcast, but you can’t use CEA-708 captions with an analog transmission.
+Note that it’s possible to include CEA-608 captions in a digital TV broadcast, but you can’t use CEA-708 captions with analog transmission.

-How to add captions to a live stream
+How to Add Captions to a Live Stream

 - The live CC vendor converts the audio to text (through an automated, manual, or combination process), then sends this data back to the caption encoder.

 - The caption encoder receives the captions, then forwards this data to a live video encoder, typically via SDI.
-Optionally, the caption encoder can delay the video feed to keep the captions closely matched to what’s occurring on-screen.
+(Optionally, the caption encoder can delay the video feed to keep the captions closely matched to what’s occurring on-screen.
 Otherwise, they will be slightly delayed.

 - The live video encoder captures the SDI input containing the video feed, audio data, and captions, then encodes this into a broadcast-ready feed.
 This is then sent to your live streaming video provider for ingestion and publishing.